Ho3einWave/personal-website-react/README.md

 3. Install dependencies: `npm install`
 4. Start the development server: `npm run dev`
 5. Open your web browser and visit `http://localhost:5173` to view the website. 🌐

+## Contact Form Setup 📑

+To make the contact form work, you'll need to follow these steps:

+### 1. ReCaptcha Key and Secret 🔐

+- Go to the [ReCaptcha Admin Console](https://www.google.com/recaptcha/admin/) and sign in with your Google account.
+- Register a new site by providing a label and domain name.
+- Once registered, you receive a **Captcha key** and **Captcha secret**- Open the `src/utils/constants.jsx` file in your project and replace the value of `recaptcha_key` with your Captcha key.
+- In the Netlify panel for your site, go to "Site Configuration" > "Environment Variables" > "Add a Variable" and add a new environment variable named `RECAPTCHA_SECRET` with the value of your Captcha secret.

+### 2. Discord Webhook URL 📡

+- Obtain the Discord webhook URL where you want to receive the contact form submissions.
+- In the Netlify panel for your site, go to "Site Configuration" > "Environment Variables" > "Add a Variable" and add a new environment variable named `DISCORD_WEBHOOK` with the value of your Discord webhook URL.

+Once you have completed these steps, your contact form should be ready to use.
+When a user submits the form, the data will be validated using ReCaptcha and then sent to the specified Discord webhook URL.

+Make sure to save your changes and redeploy your site for the updates to take effect.

+Feel free to customize the instructions based on your specific setup or requirements. ✨

 ## Usage 🚀